albertintech/apai/docs/congress/cmf/fema/legislative-text.md

    candidates;
-3. **Equal voter treatment**: All voters' ballots shall carry equal initial weight, and no voter's ballot shall be given greater or lesser influence based on party affiliation, geography, or any other characteristic; and
+3. **Equal voter treatment**: All voters' ballots shall carry equal initial weight, and no voter's ballot shall be given greater or lesser influence based on party affiliation, geography, or any other characteristic;
-4. **Proportional outcome requirement**: For multi-member districts, seat allocation shall produce proportional representation reflecting the distribution of voter support across candidates.
+4. **Proportional outcome requirement**: For multi-member districts, seat allocation shall produce proportional representation reflecting the distribution of voter support across candidates; and
+5. **Algorithmic districting neutrality**: Congressional district boundaries shall be determined by algorithmically neutral, deterministic methods that eliminate human discretion from boundary placement, as specified in Section 403(a).

 **(2) Rationale**